deeptadeeproy/COVID-19-Tracker-India/README.md

 # COVID-19 Tracker India

 A simple, fast program to get various kinds of information about the status of COVID-19 in India.<br />
-This program has been written in Python and converted to exe for hassle free execution on Windows PCs.
+This program has been written in Python3 and a batch file is included for hassle free execution on Windows PCs.

 ## Libraries